What Should I Do with My Treasury I-Bonds?

 I first alerted our subscribers and website article readers to the attractiveness of I-bonds in December 2021 with the headline “Treasury I-Bonds are Paying 7.12%!”
 That was followed-up by another website article in May 2022 entitled “Treasury I-Bonds are Paying 9.62%!”
 These two articles were written at time when nominal Treasury yields were 0%-2%, and TIPS bonds (the closest comparison) were paying negative spreads over CPI.

 Fed interest rate policy shows up most clearly on the short end of the Treasury yield curve.
 At the end of 2021, the three-month T-bill yield was .05% (green line above).
-Since then, it has climbed to over 5% as of April 30, 2023.
+Since then, it has climbed to 5.4% as of August 31, 2023.

 Because I-bonds impose a penalty of three months’ interest if not held for at least five years, in some respects they are a five-year instrument.
 The graph above shows the yield history of the five-year Treasury bond in blue.
 Moreover, since I-bonds offer a yield over the CPI rate, they are an inflation-adjusted bond, making five-year TIPS an even better comparison.
 Unlike I-bonds which pay a spread over the CPI of 0% or more, TIPS bonds can be priced to offer a spread that is above or below the CPI.
 The orange line above shows the TIPS real yield (over CPI).
 It was negative until mid-2022.
-As of April 30, 2023, the yield is 1.31% over CPI.
+As of August 31, 2023, the yield on 5-year TIPS is 2.1% over CPI.

 Was I Wrong to Have Recommended I-Bonds?